Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Effective description of homomorphisms to

 In \cite{RS95}, the problem of deciding whether or not a system of equations $S$ over a torsion-free hyperbolic group $\Gamma$ has a solution was solved by constructing \emph{canonical representatives} for certain elements of $\Gamma$.
 This construction reduced the problem to deciding the existence of solutions in finitely many systems of equations over free groups, which had been previously solved.
 The reduction may also be used to find all solutions to $S$ over $\Gamma$, as described below.
+We will use exponential notation for composition of homomorphisms.
+The notion of a {\em generalized equation} can be found in \cite{Imp}.